(Updated for 2020)

 All About Medical Volunteer Abroad Programs

-To start, consider creating a general list of countries where you’d be interested in volunteering abroad.
+Also, consider creating a general list of countries where you’d be interested in volunteering or interning abroad.
 When creating this list, you should do a bit of research into the costs of living or visiting the country, the costs and availability of a visa for the length of time you want to stay, and why that country stands out for you.
+For example Projects Abroad offers projects around the global including medical programs in Cambodia, nursing programs in Nepal, and dentistry programs in Mexico.

 Next, you should make a list of the qualities that are necessary or desired in a volunteer abroad project, such as the ability to work with a local medical professional or the ability to work on your own medical specialty.